 Keys to the successful collection of electronically stored information include:

-The Process stage is focused heavily on discernment.
-You’ll want to record item-level metadata as it existed before processing, segment the information necessary for review, and cull and filter irrelevant data using data reduction best practices.
+The processing stage is focused heavily on discernment.
+You will want to record item level metadata as it existed before processing, segment the information necessary for review, and cull and filter irrelevant data using data reduction best practices.

-There are risks involved in taking this task on yourself, including culling or filtering data that turns out to be relevant later on.
+Significant risks exist when taking on this task yourself, including culling or filtering data that turns out to be relevant later.
 We recommend working with an experienced eDiscovery provider who can help you to discern which information needs to be processed and which information is unnecessary or needlessly duplicated.

-The Review stage of the EDRM is the perfect time for your organization and legal team to work together to understand the exact facts of your specific case, develop a review strategy moving forward, and map out which information falls under a “privileged” category and which does not.
+The Review stage of the eDiscovery is the perfect time for your organization to work together to understand the exact facts of your specific case, develop a review strategy moving forward, and map out which information falls under a “privileged” category.